Wrath: Aeon of Ruin: Release

 Wrath was originally intended to release into Early Access with the first episode in "Summer 2019".
 Though the Early Access game would require a full price purchase, using the first episode as a teaser is reminiscent of the Shareware model that was common in the 1990s.
 However, the planned date was pushed back to make it "bigger and better," with the eventual release on November 22, 2019, featuring two of the five levels in Episode 1 and a roadmap for the completion of the first episode leading up to the full release.
 Being based on the open source DarkPlaces engine, the game's source code was also released under the GPLv2 via GitHub in November 2019.

 With the second Early Access content update on March 28, 2020, the release roadmap was updated to push the expected final release into early 2021.
 At the same time a "big box" physical release of the game was announced with a Founder's Edition containing the game on CD, the soundtrack, artwork, and metal figurines, among other pack-ins.
 The Founder's Edition is limited to 500 copies.
 The full version was later pushed to 2022 in August 2021.
 A further delay to Q2 2023 was announced in November 2022.
+However on June 26, 2023, after failing once again to meet the deadline, it was announced that the game would remain in early access for the remainder of 2023, with the full release being delayed until further notice.
+On September 30, 2023, it was announced that the full game would be released on February 27, 2024.

 Reception

 The initial Early Access release, though still in development, received praise in the gaming press for the graphics and level design.

+Following its release, the game received a mostly positive reception from gaming outlets.
+Rock Paper Shotgun described the game as being "a solid shooter that remembers how [90s shooters] actually played and why they worked."
+Gaming Bolt praised the weapon selection and fast pace of the action, and was particularly impressed by the large scope of the levels.
+Eurogamer's review was more mixed, praising the game's combat and atmosphere, but highlighting issues with the game's pacing and excessive length of some of its levels.